SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_1-PreLaunch_Preparatory_Content/Module_4-Math_for_Machine_Learning/3_Linear_Transformations_And_Matrices.md

 Consider the following matrix
 ![X](https://i.ibb.co/Sy21rMP/Matrix-13.png)
-Q - Now, consider the matrix U=(X′* X), where X' is the transpose of X. Which of the following dimensions can a matrix A have, if U*A is known to exist?
+Qn: Now, consider the matrix U=(X′* X), where X' is the transpose of X. Which of the following dimensions can a matrix A have, if U*A is known to exist?
-A - Since X' is a 3 x 4 matrix, U = X'X is a 3 x 3 matrix.
+Ans: Since X' is a 3 x 4 matrix, U = X'X is a 3 x 3 matrix.
 For UA to exist, then the number of rows in A should be equal to 3.

 ## **Matrix Inverse**